population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 impacts on food insecurity, we recalculate the index using workplace closings, limits on public transport, stay-at-home requirements, and any restrictions on internal movement.
-We use the variation in the average of this revised index over the 30 days before the households were surveyed to capture the impact of the lockdowns.

-Neither the lockdown indicator variables nor the stringency index captures the extent to which the lockdown policies were enforced or adhered to.
-We, therefore, also use Google Mobility data on the percent change in time spent at residential locations relative to the pre-Covid behavior [@Google2022].[^6]
+The stringency index cannot capture the extent to which the lockdown policies were enforced or adhered to, and we, therefore, also use Google Mobility data on the percent change in time spent at residential locations relative to the pre-Covid behavior [@Google2022].
-Our measure is the average of this percent change over the 30 days before each household's survey date.
+Each day of the week is scaled relative to a "baseline day," which is the median value from the five weeks, January 3 -- February 6, 2020.[^6]

+[^6]: Other mobility information, such as the number of visitors to
+    groceries and pharmacies per day, are available but tend to be noisier and give similar results to our time at home measure.

+![Revised Stringency Index, Time Spent at Residential Locations, Daily New Covid Cases per 100,000 persons and New Deaths per 100,000, and Data Collection Window for Each UHFS Survey Round](../figures/combined.pdf){#fig:combined}

+[@fig:combined] shows the daily stringency index, the daily Google Mobility measure of time spent at residential locations, the 7-day average number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
+The number of Covid cases and deaths comes from "Our World in Data."[^4]

 The strictest restrictions are just before round 1, where there is an almost complete lockdown.